YLingT/Image-super-resolution/README.md

 ```

 ## Dataset
-There are 291 high resolution images for training and 14 low resolution images for testing.
+There are 291 high resolution images for training and 14 low resolution images for testing, unscale factor=3.

 ## Code
 ### 0. Download Project